NannyML/nannyml/docs/quick.rst

     >>> # Let's use a chunk size of 5000 data points to create our drift statistics
     >>> chunk_size = 5000

 The data are already split into a reference and an analysis periods.
-NannyML uses the **reference period** to establish a baseline for expected model performance.
-The **analysis period** is where we can estimate or monitor performance, as well as detect data drift.
+NannyML uses **the reference period** to establish a baseline for expected model performance. **The analysis period** is where we estimate or monitor performance, as well as detect data drift.
 For more information about periods check :ref:`data-drift-periods`.
-The key thing to note is that we don't expect the analysis period to contain information about the :term:`Target` when we estimate performance.
+The key thing is that the analysis period doesn't need to contain the :term:`Target` data.
-Therefore in our synthetic dataset it is provided in a separate object.
+Therefore in our example it is provided as a separate object.

 .. code-block:: python